pfinkpfloyd/pfinkbot/README.md

 ## To run

 ### 1. Set up environment
-Talk to Eric about getting environment variables if you want to use his App
+Talk to Eric about getting environment variables if you want to use his App instance
 ```bash
 $ export DISCORD_TOKEN=[discord token here]
 ```